Alcohol enema: Native American ritual usages

 The Maya ritually administered enemas of alcohol as an entheogen, sometimes adding other psychoactive substances, seeking to reach a state of ecstasy.
 Syringes of gourd and clay were used to inject the fluid.

 Incidents

 In May 2004, a 58-year-old man of Lake Jackson, Texas died after his wife administered an alcohol enema.
 In total, the man is thought to have been given at least three liters of sherry (containing at least 45 cL alcohol).
 He suffered from alcoholism and had difficulty ingesting alcohol orally because of a painful throat ailment.
 His wife was indicted on a charge of negligent homicide.
 In August 2007, prosecutors dropped the charges due to insufficient evidence.

 An enema bag filled with white wine and taken as a self-administered enema killed a 52-year-old man with klismaphilia.
 He was found dead with the nozzle still inserted in his anus and connected to an enema bag that hung from a coat rack next to his bed.

+In popular culture

+The 2018 comedy Blockers features a recurring joke about butt-chugging that culminates in John Cena's character performing an act of butt-chugging at a party.